syncfusion-content/maui-docs/MAUI/ListView/item-size-customization.md

 ## Limitations

- * Defines the size of the image when loading image in the `SfListView.ItemTemplate`.
-Because, it does not return actual measured size when measuring before layout the item.
+ * Defines the size of the image when loading an image in the [SfListView.ItemTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_ItemTemplate).
+Because it does not return the actual measured size when measuring the item before layout.
- * Avoids `SfListView` inside the `SfListView` if `SfListView.AutoFitMode` is `Height` or `DynamicHeight`.
-Because, the inner `SfListView` does not return actual measured size when measuring before layout the item.
+ * Avoids `SfListView` inside the `SfListView`, if `SfListView.AutoFitMode` is `Height` or `DynamicHeight`.
+Because the inner `SfListView` does not return the actual measured size when measuring before layout the item.